Manuscripts & Submission

 1. Complete information, such as publisher name, location, page numbers as appropriate, etc.

-2. No abbreviations of journal titles, material source, etc.
+2. No abbreviations of journal titles, material source, etc. Spell everything out.

 Ordering References

-2. Then where the last name is the same for multiple references, sort chronologically, keeping solo works together, then keeping doubleton works together, then multi-author works together:Here are examples, in the correct format and order:
+2. Then where the last name is the same for multiple references, sort chronologically (by year), considering first the number of authors.
+Works by one author are listed before works by two authors, then lists works by 3 or more authors after them.
+Here are examples, in the correct format and order:

 • Andreozzi, G.B.
 (2002)

-• Andreozzi, G.B., and Lucchesi, S. (2002)
+• Andreozzi, G.B. and Lucchesi, S. (2002)

-• Andreozzi, G.B., and Princivalle, F. (2002)
+• Andreozzi, G.B. and Princivalle, F. (2002)

 • Andreozzi, G.B., Princivalle, F., Skogby, H., and Della Giusta, A. (2000)